warner/JetpackComponents/components.md

 constructed with sufficient authorities to do their job).

-OTOH, we'd really like the install-time dialog to at least explain what these DOMAIN/PASSWORD are used for, and probably suggest a default.
+OTOH, we'd really like the install-time dialog to at least explain what these "DOMAIN"/"PASSWORD" are used for, and probably suggest a default.
 The situation is complicated by the fact that the lower-level components doing the restricting are not generally aware of what their restrictions are being used for.
 The RestrictedXHR object doesn't know that it's being used by a TwitterAPI, so it can't offer a meaningful question to the user.. only the TwitterAPI object (or something higher up) can provide that.
 So maybe something vaguely like:

-    TwitterAPI:
+* TwitterAPI
-     provides: TwitterAPI
+    * provides: TwitterAPI
-     depends_on: RestrictedXHR(desc="Which twitter-like site shall I access?", default="twitter.com"), PasswordSlotAccess
+    * depends_on: RestrictedXHR(desc="Which twitter-like site shall I access?",

-    RestrictedXHR(desc,default):
+                                default="twitter.com"), PasswordSlotAccess
+* RestrictedXHR(desc,default)
-     desc = "Allow XHR access to which site?" + desc
+    * desc = "Allow XHR access to which site?" + desc
-     provides: XHR
+    * provides: XHR
-     depends_on: chrome
+    * depends_on: chrome
-     args: restrict_to=PowerBoxRequest(DOMAIN, desc, default)
+    * args: restrict_to=PowerBoxRequest(DOMAIN, desc, default)

 ### Bundling 2